Untouchables (album)

-Conception
+Background and recording

 Korn commenced writing Untouchables in early 2001.
 Tension between band members grew and, in an effort to lessen their tensions and distractions, they continued writing in Scottsdale, Arizona, in hope that the new landscape would inspire them in writing songs.
 They finished writing the album then went back to Los Angeles, California to begin recording.
 Hostility between band members was still there.
 During the tour, band members began to consider firing bassist Reginald "Fieldy" Arvizu due to his drug abuse problem, but decided against it.

 Untouchables was recorded at Conway Studios, in Hollywood, California and The Village, in Los Angeles, California.
 The album was produced by Michael Beinhorn and recorded by Frank Filipetti.
 The album featured the same member line-up as their previous four studio albums.
 It is the first album recorded in 96 kHz digital sound.
 It was mixed by Andy Wallace and mastered by Howie Weinberg.
 On the album's release date, June 11, 2002, a single, "Here to Stay" was released by Sony Music Distribution.
 The album was re-released on November 12, 2002, as a last-ditch effort to rejuvenate album sales, which had fallen shortly after the album's first week on the Billboard 200.
 This limited edition features different artwork, and a bonus DVD, containing a live version of "Here to Stay", performance versions of the "Here to Stay" and "Thoughtless" music videos, and a live recording of "Got the Life".